natelong/mediaelement/README.md

 ## How it Works:
-`MediaElement.js` HTML5 `<video>` shim

-`MediaElement.js` is a set of custom Flash plugins that mimic the HTML5 MediaElement API for browsers that don't support HTML5 or don't support the media codecs you're using.
+`MediaElement.js` is an HTML5 `<video>` shim&mdash;a set of custom Flash plugins that mimic the HTML5 MediaElement API for browsers that don't support HTML5 or don't support the media codecs you're using.
 Instead of using Flash as a _fallback_, Flash is used to make the browser seem HTML5 compliant and enable codecs like H.264 (via Flash) on all browsers.